owncloud-archive/documentation/admin_manual/enterprise/classification_and_policy_enforcement.rst

 Automated Classification Based on File or User Properties
 ---------------------------------------------------------

-Apart from automated classification based on document metadata, uploaded files may also be classified according to criteria inherent to files or to the users uploading them, making use of the `Workflow <file_management/files_tagging>`_ extension.
+Apart from automated classification based on document metadata, uploaded files may also be classified according to criteria inherent to files or to the users uploading them, making use of `Tagging Files <https://doc.owncloud.com/server/latest/user_manual/files/webgui/tagging.html>`_.

 - Administrators may add rules for automated classification of files according to a file's size or file type.
 - File uploads by specific users, devices, or source networks can be used as indicators for classification.